 However, judging by the way Archie's name was announced to the public, it seems his parents had chosen not to use such courtesy titles so he's just regular Master Mountbatten-Windsor.

-If they follow suit with their second child, it too will be a plain old Miss or Master, though as the younger child of a duke they would also have the right to be styled as a Lord or Lady.
+If they follow suit with their second child, she too will be a plain old Miss, though as the younger child of a duke she'd also have the right to be styled as a Lady.